Courtney Stodden

 Courtney Alexis Stodden (born August 29, 1994) is an American media personality, model, and singer.
-After competing in beauty pageants in their (Note: Stodden uses both she/her and they/them pronouns.
-This article uses they/them for consistency.) home state of Washington and releasing original music, then-16-year-old Stodden came to international attention after being wed to 51-year-old actor Doug Hutchison in 2011.
+After competing in beauty pageants in her (Note: Stodden uses both she/her and they/them pronouns.
+This article uses she/her for consistency.) home state of Washington and releasing original music, then 16-year-old Stodden came to international attention after being wed to 51-year-old actor Doug Hutchison in 2011.
 The controversy and media attention surrounding the marriage led Stodden to appear on the reality television shows Couples Therapy (2012) and Celebrity Big Brother (2013), and later appearances on Reality Ex-Wives (2015), The Mother/Daughter Experiment (2016), Celebs Go Dating (2017), and Courtney (2020).
+Later, Stodden became an active advocate for animal rights and campaigned publicly against child marriage.

 Early life, family and education

 Courtney Alexis Stodden was born on August 29, 1994, in Tacoma, Washington to Krista Kay Keller and Alex John Stodden.
-They have two sisters, Ashley and Brittany, 9 and 11 years older than Stodden.
-Stodden describes their childhood as "beautiful and fun", stating that they were "extremely spoiled, in a good way."
-From a very young age, Stodden has stated that their passion was singing and writing their own music.
-They were raised in Ocean Shores, Washington.
+She has two sisters, Ashley and Brittany, 9 and 11 years older than Stodden.
+Stodden describes her childhood as "beautiful and fun", stating that she was "extremely spoiled, in a good way."
+From a very young age, Stodden has stated that her passion was singing and writing her own music. she was raised in Ocean Shores, Washington.

-In 2017, Stodden said to Radar Online that they were bullied and abused over their mature looks from age 12 when they were in the sixth grade until their mother pulled them out of school at 16.
-Bullies had reportedly attacked them and fractured their left arm and they felt unsafe.
-They were subsequently home schooled through an online private Christian academy.
+In 2017, Stodden said to Radar Online that she was bullied and abused over her mature looks from age 12 when she was in the sixth grade until her mother pulled her out of school at 16.
+Bullies had reportedly attacked her and fractured her left arm and she felt unsafe. she was subsequently homeschooled through an online private Christian academy.

 Career

 2009–2014

 Stodden began in the entertainment industry as a youth by modeling.
-As of 2011, Stodden's measurements were listed as 36-23-35 and 5 ft 3 in in height.
 In 2009, Stodden hosted a cable access TV show produced by North Beach Community TV in Ocean Shores, The Courtney Stodden Show, which ran for five episodes.
-In October 2009, Stodden competed as Miss Ocean Shores Teen USA in the 2010 Miss Washington Teen USA pageant, though they did not win the title.
+In October 2009, Stodden competed as Miss Ocean Shores Teen USA in the 2010 Miss Washington Teen USA pageant, though she did not win the title.
 In 2010, Stodden released the original songs "Car Candy", "Crazy", "Don't Put It on Me", "Hurting People", and "We Are America".
-Star Observer ranked "Don't Put It on Me" as number eleven on their list of The 11 Best Songs of '11.
+Star Observer ranked "Don't Put It on Me" as number eleven on her list of The 11 Best Songs of '11.
 Stodden said, "'Don't Put It On Me' is a kind of tongue-in-cheek song that I didn't take seriously at all, but it obviously had a good message to it."
 Stodden's mother, Krista Keller, initially served as Stodden's manager, but quit in May 2015, citing "creative differences".
 During their marriage, Stodden was managed by Hutchison.
 In July 2012, Stodden and Hutchison were interviewed about their relationship on the Fox talk show Father Albert, in an episode of ABC's Good Morning America, and E!
 News.